JoseMGuerra/DIY-Installation/README.md

 ### Home page

-The user will be greated with a hero image of green surface and a pair of builder gloves making a statement of what the website is about .Each page contains a conventional logo positioned on the top left and a navigation bar on the right side, which will me placed under the logo for mobile small screen sizes.
-All pages will be responsive and layout will adapt to different screen sizes.In the botton of the page the user will find the footer that  contains  social media links and a button to return to the top of the home page.
+The user will be greated with a hero image of green surface and a pair of builder gloves making it clear to the user  of what the website is about .Each page contains a conventional logo positioned on the top left and a navigation bar on the right side, which will me placed under the logo for mobile small screen sizes.
+All pages will be responsive and layout will adapt to different screen sizes.In the botton of the page the user will find the footer that  contains  social media links and a button to return to the top of the home page to enhance the user experience.
 ![Home page nav and hero](readme-images/nav-header.png)

 ### About section